ekalosak/nx3d/docs/contribute.rst

 7. Open a PR
 --------------------------------------
+Increment the version in the pyproject.toml and docs/conf.py files.
 When a PR is created or updated, code checks will be run and documentation preview will be generated.
 When a PR is merged, the code will be pushed to PyPi and the docs to ReadTheDocs.